Bebe Rexha: Artistry

-Rexta was described as a "pop chameleon".
-Her first songwriting credit was a K-pop song for Shinee, the title song from the album Lucifer, and since then she has released music primarily in the pop genre, but also exploring many other musical styles, including club, pop-punk, hip hop, rock, alternative rock, R&B, country, dance, electronic music and electronica.
+Rexha is described as a "pop chameleon".
+Her first songwriting credit was a K-pop song for Shinee, the title song from the album Lucifer, and since then she has released music primarily in the pop genre, but also incorporates R&B, dance, and electronica, while often spanning diverse styles of country, hip-hop, electronic, rock, and alternative rock.

 She was mainly influenced by Lauryn Hill.
 Rexha was also influenced by other artists such as the Cranberries, Bob Marley, Kanye West, Madonna, Christina Aguilera, Blondie, Pink, Alanis Morissette, Avril Lavigne, Coldplay, Johnny Cash, Dolly Parton, The Chicks, Shania Twain, Taylor Swift, Lady Gaga, and Carrie Underwood.